Ross Perot, Billionaire and Former Presidential Candidate, Dead at 89

 “In business and in life, Ross was a man of integrity and action.
 A true American patriot and a man of rare vision, principle and deep compassion, he touched the lives of countless people through his unwavering support of the military and veterans and through his charitable endeavors,” Fuller said in a statement.

 As a boy in Texarkana, Texas, Perot delivered newspapers from the back of a pony.
 He earned his billions in a more modern way, however — by building Electronic Data Systems Corp., which helped other companies manage their computer networks.
+In 1968, Perot enlisted then-33-year-old Wall Streeter Ken Langone, who later co-founded Home Depot, to help take his company public.

-Perot first became known to Americans outside of business circles by saying that the U.S. government left behind hundreds of American soldiers who were missing or imprisoned at the end of the Vietnam War.
-Perot fanned the issue at home and discussed it privately with Vietnamese officials in the 1980s, angering the Reagan administration, which was formally negotiating with Vietnam’s government.
+“Meeting Ross Perot was the single biggest event in my career,” Langone said.
+“I’m a better person because he was in my life.”

 Perot’s wealth, fame and a confident prescription for the nation’s economic ills propelled his 1992 campaign against President George H.W.
 Bush and Democratic challenger Bill Clinton.
 During the campaign, Perot spent $63.5 million of his own money and bought up 30-minute television spots.
 He used charts and graphs to make his points, summarizing them with a line that became a national catchphrase: “It’s just that simple.”

-Perot’s second campaign four years later was less successful, receiving just 8% of the vote.
+Perot’s second campaign four years later was less successful, receiving just 8 percent of the vote.

 However, Perot’s ideas on trade and deficit reduction remained part of the political landscape.
 He blamed both major parties for running up a huge federal budget deficit and letting American jobs to be sent to other countries.
 The movement of U.S. jobs to Mexico, he said, created a “giant sucking sound.”